sedostheatre/sedos.co.uk/input/reviews/2026-reviews.md

 >This was an exceptional production, full of intelligence, compassion, and creative energy.
 Sedos have once again proven that they are one of London’s most exciting nonprofessional theatre companies, and The Curious Incident of the Dog in the Night-Time is a triumph well worth seeing.
 ><footer><cite><a target="_blank" href="https://number9reviews.blogspot.com/2026/07/theatre-review-curious-incident-of-dog.html">The Curious Incident of the Dog in The Night-Time, 2026, Number 9 Reviews</a></cite></footer>

 >This fresh interpretation by Sedos of the multi-award-winning play, that premiered in 2012 at the National Theatre, is playing for just five days.
 I can only say ‘Catch it’.
-Whether you have read Mark Haddon’s 2003 novel, or seen the original play – which takes a different viewpoint on the story – this is a sparkling version
+Whether you have read Mark Haddon’s 2003 novel, or seen the original play – which takes a different viewpoint on the story – this is a sparkling version.
 ><footer><cite><a target="_blank" href="https://thespyinthestalls.com/2026/07/the-curious-incident/">The Curious Incident of the Dog in The Night-Time, 2026, The Spy in the Stalls (****)</a></cite></footer>

 >Sedos have delivered far more than simply another strong production; they have created one that demonstrates what can be achieved when inclusivity is embedded into the creative journey from the beginning.
 Every artistic decision from the performances to the movement and technical design, feels rooted in a genuine understanding of the story they are telling.